-Recent data from the United Nations reveals that malnutrition is partly responsible for the deaths of 3 million children under the age of 5 every year (45% of the total number of deaths), and also that one child in four suffers from malnutrition.
+Recent United Nations data reveals that malnutrition is partly responsible for more than 3 million (45%) of all deaths among children under 5 years old and that one in four children suffer from malnutrition.

-The world’s population is constantly growing, and we are in need of a major shift if we hope to achieve sustainable agricultural growth, improve the distribution of resources and reduce waste.
+With the world’s population constantly increasing, a fundamental change of direction is required to achieve sustainable growth in agricultural production, improve the distribution of resources and reduce waste.

-We work to create and promote market opportunities for isolated communities and those with limited opportunities to sell their agricultural produce.
-This includes forming producer cooperatives and introducing innovative forms of social entrepreneurship.
+We work to create and encourage business opportunities for isolated communities or communities with limited opportunities to market agricultural products, including through the creation of producer cooperatives, and we introduce new forms of social entrepreneurship.

-We combat childhood malnutrition in Italy and abroad through education and by establishing school cafeterias to improve the nutritional intake of marginalised and vulnerable children in situations of food insecurity or in emergencies.
-We work with the relevant institutions and bodies to promote campaigns raising awareness of food education.
+We fight against child malnutrition in Italy and abroad through education and the establishment of school canteens with the aim of improving the nutritional intake of minors in conditions of marginalization and vulnerability in contexts of food insecurity or emergency.
+We work with relevant institutions and organizations to promote awareness campaigns on the subject of nutritional education.

 Nearly 795 million people around the world, or one in nine, are undernourished.